jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Who:**

 * I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.
 I also have prior experience as both a bug hunter and a validator and think I would be a good fit for this role.
-Hence I nominate myself as "validator" to this project.
+Hence I nominate myself as a validator for this project.

 * Welcome any other decred contractors to join in on this.